aufbakanleitung/Chessbot-slack/README.md

 # Addition development software

-Ngrok: https://ngrok.com/ - secure introspectable tunnels to localhost so you can test on the machine Start with: ngrok http 5000
+Ngrok: https://ngrok.com/ - secure introspectable tunnels to localhost so you can test on the machine Start with: `ngrok http 5000`

 Flask: http://flask.pocoo.org/docs/0.12/quickstart/#quickstart - To run a weblistener that Slack can connect to

+Cloud-Foundry: to push to Bluemix - `cf login -a https://api.ng.bluemix.net` `cf push chessbot`

 Guide: http://pmbaumgartner.github.io/slack-commands-with-python-and-flask.html